GabiHert/Study-JS-IIFE/README.md

 console.log: `action argument constant const`

-- `variable` constant has no connection with the global scope.
+- `constant` constant has no connection with the global scope.
 - `action` parameter receives `"action argument"` as argument.

 ## Arguments and parameters.